maozgal/maozgal.github.io/motion_layout.md

 ## Basic Animation
 Duration: 0:10

+The most important this to understand in ```MotionLayout``` is the structure.

+When you want to animate a view in your ```MotionLayout```, you will delegate its constraints to another XML.
+This other XML is your scene.
+A scene is basically the place where you describe the occurrences of your animations.
+It composites of a start state, an end state and all the movements between them.

-First thing we want to do is to denote the layout that we want to take control of several of it's view.
+The first thing we want to do is to note where is the scene XML.

 This is being done by adding layoutDescription parameter to the root view, which just points to the file where the animations are being described.

-* Go to res -> ```activity_main.xml```, and add the following line into your MotionLayout root view :
+* Go to res -> ```activity_main.xml```, and add the following line into your ```MotionLayout``` root view :

 ``` bash
     app:layoutDescription="@xml/scene_01"
 ```

 The view should be looking new like this :

 ``` bash
 <android.support.constraint.motion.MotionLayout
     xmlns:android="http://schemas.android.com/apk/res/android"